CenterForOpenScience/SHARE/providers/org.tdar.md

 _Does our sharing the metadata we gather from you violate your policies?_

 No, it does not violate our policies.
-We would prefer that (a) any metadata pages are hidden behind a robots.txt such that they donÕt compete with our own metadata pages in search engine results, (b) are include proper citation and (c) link back to our canonical record.
+We would prefer that (a) any metadata pages are hidden behind a robots.txt such that they don't compete with our own metadata pages in search engine results, (b) are include proper citation and (c) link back to our canonical record.

 _What is the license of the metadata (for example, CC Zero)?_